jeremy-daily/SSS2/README.md

 This file defines a `setPinModes()` function to use when initializing the board.
 It sets all the pin modes and writes default values to them.
 This is what turns on the red LED at the beginning.

+The revision 5 hardware has an MCP2515 CAN controller on SPI1. #define spi_readwrite SPI1.transfer

 ### Settings Variables
 There are SPI connected potentiometers in the SSS that all have thier own settings.
 We define the number of these with `numSPIpots` which is usually 16.
 Then we can define arrays that holds all the potenetiometer settings.
 Since these potentiometers have settings for both the wiper position and the terminal connections, there are two arrays: `SPIpotWiperSettings` and `SPIpotTCONSettings`.
 These SPI potentiometers are labeled U1 through U16 in the schematics.